-In this section, applicants should detail how the project will address the current state of guardianship and issues that exist at various steps in the guardianship process.
-Applicants should further outline how the project's proposed interventions will improve outcomes for older adults who are or may become protected persons and impact each participant in the guardianship process, including attorneys, guardians, judges, and other members of the court system, and protected persons and proposed protected persons.
+For this funding opportunity, applicants should detail how the project will address the state's current guardianship system and issues that exist at various steps in the guardianship process.
+Applicants should further outline how the project's proposed interventions will improve outcomes adults who are or are at risk of becoming protected persons and impact each participant in the guardianship process, including attorneys, guardians, judges, and other members of the court system, and protected persons and proposed protected persons.

-Applicants should focus on the specific aspects of the programmatic and policy considerations bearing on the development of prevention and intervention programs, rather than providing a broad or sweeping historical overview that is not directly related to the proposed interventions and activities.
+Applicants should focus on the specific aspects of the programmatic and policy considerations bearing on the issue, rather than providing a broad or sweeping historical overview that is not directly related to the proposed interventions and activities.